Cinnamon and Kale

 Gluten free flour blend (plain or all purpose).
 I used a standard supermarket blend which has a mix of rice, potato, tapioca, maize and buckwheat flours.
 There's no xanthan gum in the blend.
 If you've only got self raising flour, that will work too, but omit the baking powder.

 Ground flaxseed meal.
 Flaxseed helps to provide a bit of sticking power for gluten free flatbreads so that they don't fall apart.
-It also provides some texture, a lovely nutty flavour and health benefits.
+It also provides some texture, a lovely nutty flavour and extra nutrition.
 Whilst gluten free flour blends are useful, they are quite processed, and often contain even less fibre than processed white flour.
 So adding flaxmeal helps to add a bit of goodness back in.
 I used ready ground flaxmeal, but if you have a high powered blender you could grind your own.
 Store ground flaxseed in the fridge to extend its shelf life.

 Baking powder.
 Although this gluten free flatbread doesn't really rise, a little baking powder lightens the dough.
 Check that the baking powder is gluten free.